felipewmartins/dtts/README.md

 dtts
 ====

-Report same different versions on your multi-module maven project
+Report different versions on your multi-module maven project